AsiusAI/3x/README.md

 - build easy and fast
 - small OS
 - will receive updates
+- openpilot works with webcam, GPU=1 works

 Cons:
 - cameras not working (because rkif and rkisp don't exist)

-Unknown:
-- openpilot
-- GPU=1 tinygrad